metaory/gradient-gl/README.md

 ---

-A zero-dependency WebGL library for creating animated gradient backgrounds. gradient-gl accepts a short seed string that pseudo-randomly affects the visual output, enabling easy customization without complex configuration.
+A minimal WebGL library for animated gradient backgrounds, with visuals shaped by a simple seed string.

 ---